 While 46-year-old Mark Wahlberg admits that he'll ramp up his weight training preparing for roles, he says that fitness and healthy, protein-rich meals are a constant in his life, including a regular protein shake post-workout.
 "When I don't exercise and when I'm not eating good and clean, I feel sluggish," he tells Men's Health.

-49-year-old Naomi Watts’ keys to a healthy, fit physique aren’t particularly Spartan.
-“I pretty much always have fish and vegetables or roast chicken,” she tells Body and Soul.
+49-year-old Naomi Watts' keys to a great body aren't particularly Spartan.
+"I pretty much always have fish and vegetables or roast chicken," she tells Body and Soul.
 As for her exercise routine, she combines yoga, Pilates, running, and cardio dance classes.